• Home

 To constantly improve a valuable process, such as a sales pipeline, you need a chart that will provide hidden insights, such as a drop-off source.
 For instance, there could be bottlenecks preventing the leads from converting in a funnel.

-Types of Funnel Charts
+Funnel Charts Types

 This insightful and easy-to-read chart comes in 2 main variants, namely:

 • Trapezoidal: In a Trapezoidal Funnel Chart, the size of each section indicates its value.
 For instance, a larger section equals a larger value.
-For this reason, when interpreting this chart, look at both width and height of each section to understand how they relate to the whole.
+For this reason, when interpreting this chart, look at both the width and height of each section to understand how they relate to the whole.

 • Stacked Bar: In contrast to the trapezoidal Funnel Chart, the focus of a Stacked Bar Funnel Chart is on the widths of the bars.